Morse theory and moduli spaces of self-avoiding polygonal linkages: Introduction

-This motivates the following Refined Carpenter's Rule Problem: \emph{Is $\mathcal M^{+}(C_m,\ell)$ homeomorphic to $\mathbb R^{m-3}$ whenever $\mathcal M^{+}(C_m,\ell)\neq \emptyset$?} Or equivalently, \emph{can the constraint in Shimamoto and Wootters' result be removed?} The core challenge arises when a sequence of linkages approaches a pair of overlapping line segments (see Remark~\ref{R-4-12}).
-A similar problem can also be posed for the moduli space $\mathcal M(R_m,\ell)$.
+These results motivate the Refined Carpenter's Rule Problem for cycle linkages: \emph{Is $\mathcal M^{+}(C_m,\ell)$ homeomorphic to $\mathbb R^{m-3}$ whenever $\mathcal M^{+}(C_m,\ell)\neq \emptyset$?} This problem is tantamount to asking whether the constraint stipulated in Shimamoto and Wootters' result can be removed.
+The core challenge arises when a sequence of linkages in $\mathcal M^{+}(C_m,\ell)$ approaches a pair of overlapping line segments (see Remark~\ref{R-4-13}).
+An analogous question can also be posed for the moduli space $\mathcal M(R_m,\ell)$.

 Recently, characterizing the topology of the moduli space $\mathcal M(C_m)$ has garnered significant attention.
 In~\cite{Gonzalez-2018}, Gonz\'{a}lez proved that $\mathcal M(C_m)$ consists of two homeomorphic components, each of which is simply connected.
 Let $\mathcal M^{+}(C_m)\subset \mathcal M (C_m)$ be the component corresponding to positively oriented polygons.
-Subsequently, Gonz\'{a}lez and Sedano-Mendoza~\cite{Gonzalez-2023} proposed the following conjecture: \emph{$\mathcal M^{+}(C_m)$ is homeomorphic to $\mathbb R^{2m-3}$}.
+Subsequently, Gonz\'{a}lez and Sedano-Mendoza~\cite[Conjecture 1.1]{Gonzalez-2023} proposed the following conjecture: \emph{$\mathcal M^{+}(C_m)$ is homeomorphic to $\mathbb R^{2m-3}$}.
 For $m=4$, this conjecture was validated by Gonz\'{a}lez and L\'{o}pez-L\'{o}pez~\cite{Gonzalez-2016}.
 Thereafter, Fortier Bourque~\cite{Fortier Bourque-2024} investigated the moduli spaces of marked immersed polygons and solved the problem for $m=5$.
 To date, the general case for $m>5$ remains open.

 This paper aims to address the aforementioned problems.
-We first note that the moduli spaces $\mathcal M(R_m)$, $\mathcal M(R_m,\ell)$, $\mathcal M^{+}(C_m)$, and $\mathcal M^{+}(C_m,\ell)$ are smooth (i.e., $C^\infty$) manifolds (see Lemmas~\ref{L-3-1} and Lemma~\ref{L-4-1}).
+We first note that the moduli spaces $\mathcal M(R_m)$, $\mathcal M(R_m,\ell)$, $\mathcal M^{+}(C_m)$, and $\mathcal M^{+}(C_m,\ell)$ are smooth (i.e., $C^\infty$) manifolds (see Lemma~\ref{L-3-1} and Lemma~\ref{L-4-1}).
 Leveraging smooth structures, we further give a complete description of the topology of these moduli spaces.
 In what follows, the Euclidean $d$-space $\mathbb R^d$ and the $d$-sphere $S^d$ are assumed to carry their standard smooth structures.